drewcauchi77/fe-ex/README.md

 ## Contact Information

-For help or questions about this project, contact Andrew Cauchi at [drewcauchi@gmail.com].
+For questions about this project, contact Andrew Cauchi at [drewcauchi@gmail.com].